 Some TVs support their full set of 4K features only on certain ports.
 Refer to your TV manual or try the different ports on your TV.

 Your TV might have a special mode that turns on 4K or HDR.
 Refer to your TV manual to see if you must change your TV's settings.
 Again, your TV manufacturer may use different names for HDR—see the list above.

 If some content won't play, make sure your TV supports HDCP 2.2 and that it's turned on in your TV's settings.

 Make sure you're using the HDMI cable that came with your Xbox One X or Xbox One S.

 If you're seeing a blank screen or errors while trying to play 4K content and you've tried all previous steps, turn off native 4K playback and try to play the content in a lower resolution.
-In System > Settings > Display & sound > Advanced video settings, uncheck the option to Allow 4K.
+Go to Settings > Display & sound.
+Under the Advanced column, choose Video mode and uncheck the option to Allow 4K.